Logo of the The Poor Swiss

 This company is fascinating because I consider their 3a to the best third pillar available at this time.
 And they also managed to get the best vested benefits account.

-Since they have started, they always had an excellent reputation, and they have led several things in the way of innovation.
-As of 2024, they are managing well over two billion in CHF.
+Since they started, they have always had an excellent reputation, and they have led several things in the way of innovation.
+As of 2026, they are managing over five billion CHF.

 It is important to note that Finpension was approved as a securities firm by FINMA.
 It means that they can hold the securities themselves and do not need to use a custody bank.